Living As God’s People

 For the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
 We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ (2 Corinthians 10:4,5).

-As God’s people we grow in Christ, by His power, as we lay aside the old self, renew our mind and put on the new self – Christ (Romans 13:14).
-But it is in our mind that the battle is waged.
+As God’s people we grow in Christ, through faith in him, by His power, as we lay aside the old self, renew our mind and put on the new self – Christ (Romans 13:14).
+But it is in our mind that the battle is fought and won.
 It is our thoughts that first need to be bought into obedience.
-Through the guidance of the indwelling Spirit of God and the Scriptures we can renew our minds:
+Through the Scriptures and the guidance of the Holy Spirit who dwells in us we can renew our minds:

 For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
 To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace (Romans 8:5-6).